-The plan with the highest net benefits is "Alternative 6".
-Therefore, it is the Recommended Plan.
+The plan with the highest net benefits is "0P60B 104to116".
+Therefore, it is the Tentatively Selected Plan (TSP).
 This is also the plan with the highest Benefit-Cost-ratio (BCR).

-The Recommended Plan will include initial construction and periodic nourishment of a 60 foot equilibrated berm (beach) extension.
+The TSP will include initial construction and periodic nourishment of a 60 foot equilibrated berm (beach) extension.
 Additionally, for initial and periodic nourishment, the dune will be nourished where needed to maintain the average existing (2015) dune profile.
 The dune will be vegetated (where constructed) at initial construction only.
 These features will extend from R103.5 to R116.5 along 2.6 miles of shoreline.
 Tapers will extend 1,000 feet from the northern and southern ends of the berm extension, connecting the extension to the existing shoreline.
 With the inclusion of tapers, sand placement extends from R102.5 to R117.5 along 3 miles of shoreline.
 A hydraulic dredge will be used to fill the template with sand from the St. Augustine Inlet shoal complex.

-Though the alternative comparison and evaluation was conducted using the FY16 discount rate, the net benefits and BCR of the Recommended Plan have been updated to FY17 price levels and with the FY17 discount rate (2.875%).
-This is to ensure that the Chief's Report is based on the best available cost and benefit information.
-The following table provides a summary of the Recommended Plan with and without incidental recreation benefits added at FY17 price levels discounted with the FY17 Water Resources Discount Rate (2.875%).
+The following table provides a summary of the TSP with and without incidental recreation benefits added at FY16 price levels discounted with the FY16 Water Resources Discount Rate (3.125%).
 See Table 0-2 for more detail on the NED Plan.
-Other than the final